On the deformation theory of $\mathbb{E}_\infty$-coalgebras: Coalgebras

-\begin{proposition}[Lurie] Let $(\cl{C},\otimes)$ be a symmetric monoidal $\infty$-category such that $\blank \otimes \blank$ commutes with colimits in each variable separately and $\cl{C}$ is presentable.
-Then $\rm{cCAlg}({\cl{C}})$ is presentable. \end{proposition} \begin{proof} This is~\cite[][Corollary 3.1.4.]{ellI}. \end{proof} This can be seen as an analogue of the classical theorem by Sweedler that every coalgebra in the 1-category of vector spaces over a field is a filtered colimit of its finite dimensional sub-coalgebras, see~\cite{sweedler1969hopf}.
-However, unlike in the classical situation, if $\cl{C}$ is $\kappa$-presentable, we only deduce that $\rm{cCAlg}(\cl{C})$ is $\tau$-presentable for some unknown $\tau \geq \kappa$.
+This can be seen as an analogue of the classical theorem by Sweedler that every coalgebra in the 1-category of vector spaces over a field is a filtered colimit of its finite dimensional sub-coalgebras, see~\cite{sweedler1969hopf}.
+However, unlike in the classical situation, if $\cl{C}$ is $\kappa$-presentable, we only deduce that $\rm{cCAlg}(\cl{C})$ is $\tau$-presentable for some $\tau \geq \kappa$.
 This is one of the main defects the category of coalgebras has over that of algebras.

-Otherwise they are similarly well behaved. \begin{lemma} Let $\rm{Cat}_{\infty}^{\otimes}$ denote the $\infty$-category of symmetric monoidal $\infty$-categories and strong monoidal functors.
-Then the functors
+\begin{definition} Let $\cl{C}$ be as in Proposition~\ref{present}.
+Since by Remark~\ref{colimits} the forgetful functor $U:\cCAlg(\cl{C})\to \cl{C}$ commutes with colimits, it admits a right adjoint